andreadotti/docker-geant4-val/README.md

          to number 18 (G4_Ar).
 Note: the last group contains all elements up to G4_U included.
 So in the example groups 1 to 9 have each 9 elements and group 10 calculates cross-sections for the remaining 11 elements.
      3. Passing nothing will run calculations on the entire periodic table Ouput will be located in the docker instance */output* directory, in the example shared with host's *$PWD* directory.
-The output consists of a tarball file: crosssections*.tgz **Note on timing**: Calculating cross-sections can take some time, as an example on my laptop a single element takes ~20 minutes.
+The output consists of a tarball file: crosssections*.tgz **Note on timing**: Calculating cross-sections can take some time, as an example on my laptop a single element takes ~20 minutes and tarball dimension is ~2MB.